UUDigitalHumanitieslab/theaterdramaturgiebank/docs/README.rst

 Contact page in menu
 --------------------
-You can edit the about page from the menu by navigating to *Pages* and then clicking the page titled *Contact*.
+You can edit the contact page from the menu by navigating to *Pages* and then clicking the page titled *Contact*.

 Martijn van der Klis, `Digital Humanities Lab`_, 18 January 2017.